GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ## 3. How to pick pages for testing

-1. If your agency only runs one or two websites, skip to step 3.
+1. If your agency only runs 1 or 2 websites, skip to step 3.

 2. Determine the traffic to your agency's busiest sites over the last 12 months.
 Identify the 3 most visited sites from your analytics.
-You will select pages from these 3 sites.
+You need to select 20 pages in total from across these 3 sites.

-3. For each site to be tested, enter the URL of the home page and the contact page in the assessment spreadsheet in column A of the ‘Manual tests' worksheet.
+3. For each site to be tested, enter the URL of each home page and contact page in the assessment spreadsheet in the URL column of the ‘Manual tests' worksheet.

 4. Use your knowledge of the sites to nominate pages that you know have one or more of the following in their content:

    * lists (ordered and/or unordered)
    * tables or information presented in HTML tables
    * forms and/or widgets (such as date pickers, calculators etc)

-   * images (try to include a few containing diagrams, flowcharts or graphs)
+   * images
    * video.

     For each of these content types, aim to identify at least a couple of pages with that type of content.
 It may help to use Google to find content, using a search like this:

-   * site:your-domain-name.govt.nz graph
+   * site:your-domain-name.govt.nz table
    * site:your-domain-name.govt.nz video

-5. Make a list of pages to be tested (20 in total) from the most visited pages on your site/s, favouring the most visited site (e.g. if you need 7 more pages from across 3 sites, you might take 4 pages from the busiest site, 2 from the second and 2 from the third, or 3-2-2 — use your judgement on this).
+5. Make a list of pages to be tested (20 in total) from the most visited pages on your site/s, favouring the most visited site.
+For example if you're assessing 3 sites, you have 6 pages for testing already (3 home pages and 3 contact pages).
+You'd need 14 more pages from across the 3 sites.
+So you might take 6 pages from the busiest site, 4 from the second and 4 from the third, or 5-5-4 — use your judgement on this.

 6. You're now ready to begin testing these 20 pages.